 For example, when the base rate fell from 5.00% to 0.50% between October 2008 and March 2009, Lloyds TSB was the only top-20 lender to reduce its SVR by the full 4.50%.
 All the others cut their rates by less.

 When the Bank of England raised the base rate from 0.25% to 0.5% in November 2017, anyone who wasn’t on a fixed-rate mortgage was at risk of seeing their repayments increase.
 Several leading mortgage lenders followed and increased their tracker and/or SVR rates a month later.

 Most mortgage deals carry arrangement fees, which can vary from a few hundred pounds up to a couple of thousand.

-Also bear in mind that these set up costs can sometimes be made up of two fees.
+Also, bear in mind that these set-up costs can sometimes be made up of two fees.
 An increasing number of lenders charge a non-refundable booking fee, which is effectively a product reservation fee.
 If your house purchase falls through and you don’t end up taking the mortgage deal, you won’t get this fee back.

 Remember to always factor these into the overall cost of any deal.
-Even if a lender is offering a seemingly unbeatable rate, steep fees could mean that it actually works out to be more cost-effective to opt for a higher rate, but with a much lower fee, or no fee at all.
+Even if a lender is offering a seemingly unbeatable rate, steep fees could mean that it works out to be more cost-effective to go for a higher rate, but with a much lower fee, or no fee at all.